JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 * File-based modules are also compiled separately, there is no top loop needed.
 * This is the traditional `javac`/`cc`/etc style of coding
+* Also in the C/Java spirit it is how you write a standalone app in OCaml
-* The underlying compiler for OCaml is `ocamlc`, but in this course we will give you build files
+* The underlying compiler for OCaml is `ocamlc` (or `ocamlopt`), but in this course we will give you `dune` build files
   - just use `dune build` to invoke the OCaml compiler on all the files
+  - if you are curious what actual compiler calls are happening, add `--verbose` to the build command

 ### An example of a separately-compiled OCaml program